MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher.
+> Patience expands your options.
+If you insist on immediate gratification, your choices are severely limited.
-> -- Pema Chodron
+> -- Ralph Marston